ArdaOzkardesler/Google-Casual-Game-Dev-Bootcamp-HW/README.md

 # Google-Casual-Game-Dev-Bootcamp-HW
 ## Solar System Simulation

+- Planets rotate around the Sun and their own axes
 - Name of the selected planet is displayed at the top left corner of the screen
 - Camera starts to rotate if the mouse has been idle for more than 3 seconds
 - Pressing Space spawns a meteor at a random point and makes them move towards a random planet